-The Composite Science and Manufacturing program is designed to provide students with both theoretical knowledge and practical skills that are essential for careers in today's composite manufacturing industries.
-Courses included in this program provide introductory experience, computer-aided drafting and design (CADD), and composite materials and processes for manufacturing.
+Students who earn the Composites certificate begin by taking the technical courses required for a job in the field.
+The program is designed to provide students the theoretical knowledge and practical skills that are essential for today's composite manufacturing industries.
+Courses included in this program provide introductory experience to composite materials and processes for manufacturing.
 Students are exposed to materials testing, machine tool design, power conversion and control.
-Technology courses include practical laboratory experiences that enable students to work with industrial materials, tools and equipment in product development.
+Technology courses include practical laboratory experiences that enable students to work with industrial materials, tools, and equipment in product development.